-We often get asked this question when folks are selecting their Root Pouch grow bags for their houseplants, shrubs and trees.
+We often get asked this question when folks are select their Root Pouch grow bags for their houseplants, shrubs and trees.

-Some potted plants might be better off staying a certain size for aesthetic or space saving reasons.
-A tip to save having to completely repot really large plants every year is to loosen the top third of the potting mix, simply scrape out the tired old mix and replace it with some fresh potting mix or cut the roots back and place back in the same pot.
+Some potted plants might be better off staying a certain size for aesthetic or space-saving reasons.
+A tip to save having to repot really large plants every year completely is to loosen the top third of the potting mix, scrape out the tired old mixture and replace it with some fresh potting mix or cut the roots back and place it back in the same pot.

 For these reasons, you want to size up just a few centimetres at a time.
-When you increase the pot size slowly and incrementally, this will encourage the plant to push out new roots and comfortably fill the pot.
-Once it has pushed down with it’s “feeler” roots and felt the bottom of the pot and then reached over and touched the sides, your plant will then begin to happily push out plant growth without expending all their energy growing roots to fill a too large pot..
-It will fill out and plump up in rhythm with the root system.
+Increasing the pot size slowly and incrementally will encourage the plant to push out new roots and comfortably fill the pot.
+Once it has pushed down with its "feeler" roots and felt the bottom of the pot and then reached over and touched the sides, your plant will then begin to happily push out plant growth without expending all its energy growing roots to fill a too-large pot.
+Instead, it will fill out and plump up in rhythm with the root system.

 When transplanting because a plant has outgrown its current pot, shift to a pot 5-10 centimetres larger in diameter.
 Select the larger size pot for plants that grow quickly.
 For slow growers, a pot that's 2.5 - 5 centimetres larger works well.